Surfing and stand up paddle boarding is more eco-friendly than it used to be.

 Generally speaking, eco-friendly paddle boards are more expensive because the basic materials and manufacturing processes are more expensive, although supply and demand also plays a role.

-Eco-friendly boards are often made in small numbers by small brands, and they don’t have the demand or the resources to produce huge quantities at a knock-down price.
+Eco-friendly stand up paddle board are often made in small numbers by small brands, and they don’t have the demand or the resources to produce huge quantities at a knock-down price.